How to Create the Perfect Consumer Healthcare Strategy

 PatientBond’s psychographic model is made up of five health consumer segments, ranging from proactive to reactive on their health, and are determined using a quick classifier.
 From there, you can determine the needs of each patient based on their segment, which allows you to build market share.
 This hyper-targeted approach also allows your organization to quickly generate revenue.

 Whether you use psychographics or not, getting a good understanding of your customers is important.
 Without it, you don’t know which direction you need to go.
-It’s the foundation of your consumer-driven healthcare strategy.
+It’s the foundation of your consumer-driven healthcare patient engagement strategy.

 Determine Your Patient Acquisition Approach